 Intestacy means dying without a valid will and yes, the laws of intestacy of the state in which you are domiciled and/or own property will determine who will inherit your property at death if you die without a will.
 Unfortunately, the laws of Florida or any other state you reside or own property in may provide the estate plan you might have made had you died with a will.
 Case in point, in today’s world with so many “blended families” comprised of children of different marriages, your spouse and the children of that marriage might be very unhappy to learn that that your property is not going to pass to them at your death in the manner either you or they expected.
 For this reason alone, it is extremely important to discuss your wishes and your personal circumstances with an experienced attorney who can assist you in implementing an estate plan that meets your current needs.

-If you live in the DeLand, FL area of Volusia County, including DeBary, Deltona, Lake Helen and Orange City, and you would like to learn more about Estate Planning or modifiying your existing Estate Planning Documents, contact Clare Ann Keijer, Attorney at Law today at 386-736-3660.
+If you live in the DeLand, FL area of Volusia County, including DeBary, Deltona, Lake Helen and Orange City, and you would like to learn more about Estate Planning or modifying your existing Estate Planning Documents, contact Clare Ann Keijer, Attorney at Law today at 386-736-3660.